-A Lindenhurst man was captured by U.S. Marshals in Wisconsin after an arrest warrant was issued for him alleging he choked a member in his household and abducted a child.
+A Lindenhurst man was captured by U.S. Marshals in Wisconsin after an arrest warrant was issued for him alleging he strangled a member in his household and abducted a child.

 Tod W. Harig, 32, of the 2400 block of Plum Tree Road in Lindenhurst, was charged with domestic battery causing bodily harm and child abduction.